Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ### Sub-Folder

-├─Data:			                 		   the folder where the `18458.v3draw` will be copied to
+>Data:			                 		   the folder where the `18458.v3draw` will be copied to

 ├─matlab_io_basicdatatype:	matlab toolbox,you can be obtained from `Vaa3d _external`